 AndroGel Bellwether Case Ends in Mistrial

 The first of nearly 6,000 testosterone lawsuits against gels made for men with Low-T ended in a mistrial when the lead attorney for the plaintiffs fell ill to heart problems.
 While attorney Christopher Seeger is “100% fine,” he experienced a heart arrhythmia that required immediate attention, and the court was unable to issue a continuance due to scheduling issues.
-This trial has been reschedule to begin on September 18th.
+This trial has been rescheduled to begin on September 18th.

 Plaintiffs in this and other bellwether trials against companies producing testosterone replacements claim that the replacement increases the risk of heart attack and stroke, as well as contributing to dangerous blood clot risks.
 AndroGel, made by Abbvie, is also fighting claims that their marketing and advertising made false statements about the number of men who suffer from low testosterone.